codoworks/go-boilerplate/README.md

 <details>
 <summary><b>Dependencies</b></summary>

-This package is purely written in Go, which eases dependency management.
+This package is purely written in Go, which helps with dependency management.
 All dependencies can be easily installed using the `go get` command.

-There are only 2 optional dependencies that must be installed separately, you can choose to install them or not, the first is [Air](https://github.com/cosmtrek/air) used for [live-reload](#live-reload), and the other is [Docker](https://www.docker.com/products/docker-desktop/).
+There are only 2 optional dependencies that can be installed separately.
+The first is [Air](https://github.com/cosmtrek/air) used for [live-reload](#live-reload), and the other is [Docker](https://www.docker.com/products/docker-desktop/).

 List of run-time dependencies: